Protecting Your Assets And Your Loved Ones

 From asset protection to wills and irrevocable trusts, having a comprehensive estate plan is necessary to protect yourself and your loved ones for the future.

-Asset protection planning involves making prudent decisions today to protect yourself, your business, and your hard-earned assets from loss due to lawsuits, creditors or bankruptcies.
-This type of legal planning is especially prudent for professionals and business owners, whose personal assets could be at risk due the nature of their employment.
+Asset protection planning involves making prudent decisions today to protect yourself, your business, and your hard-earned assets from loss due to lawsuits, creditors, or bankruptcies.
+This type of legal planning is especially prudent for professionals and business owners, whose personal assets could be at risk due to the nature of their employment.

 Exempting Assets in Georgia

 While business entities can limit business liability by preventing it from reaching your personal assets, they do not protect your business assets from personal liability.
 Trust planning can protect business assets from lawsuits and creditors attempting to attach business assets without sacrificing your ability to benefit from and control your business.

 Once you have identified the protected asset classes available to you under applicable law, it may be prudent to maximize your protection by converting non-exempt assets into exempt assets.

 Many entrepreneurs operate their businesses as sole proprietors rather than through a legal entity, such as a Corporation or a Limited Liability Company.
 Whether their business is home-based or in the Fortune 500, these business owners are attracted by the informality of sole proprietorship.
 They do not want to incur legal fees to create and maintain a legal entity, even though by doing so may offer substantial risk management benefits.